beboyle/mapFns/mapFns.md

 ﻿
 # MapPlotFns
 Note that these functions all create a new Mapbox GL JS map layer with id, paint, and source.
+They are essentially wrappers around map.addLayer( ) coding.

 ### Usage
     import { plotCircle, plotText, plotLine, plotMultiLine, plotPolygon } from  '../js/mapFns'